Middle East faces severe wheat crisis over war in Ukraine | DW | 09.03.2022

 Cash-strapped Lebanon has, at most, one month's wheat reserves and is seeking alternative import agreements from various countries, Lebanese Economy Minister Amin Salam told Reuters following the invasion.

-Turkey said it wouldn't be hit by a grain shortage for now as it imported most of its share last year.
-But the country has started to cut further wheat purchases due to soaring prices.

-The Tunisian government has reportedly prohibited public officials from commenting on wheat imports, which makes up around 80% of the country's wheat reserves.
+The Tunisian government has reportedly prohibited public officials from commenting on wheat imports, which make up around 80% of the country's wheat reserves.

 Top importer Egypt still has reserves, but it is already seeking alternatives from other countries.

 The invasion has prompted Syria to start rationing wheat.
-And the World Food Program (WFP) has called the war in Ukraine "a countdown to catastrophe" for Yemen, which heavily relies on grain imports.
+And the World Food Programme (WFP) has called the war in Ukraine "a countdown to catastrophe" for Yemen, which heavily relies on imports.

 The conflict will affect the whole region, according to Mounir Khamis, an expert in wheat supplies to the Middle East and CEO at AIDCO, a Lebanese-based company focused on the sale of agricultural forage equipment.
 Importing wheat and other grains from North or South America takes time and is extremely expensive due to shipping costs, he told DW.